-After you pay your admissions deposit, your transfer credits will be evaluated.
-You can then access your Degree Works audit to review how your transfer credit was accepted by SUNY Cortland as well as how your credit fulfills degree requirements in your program.
-The Degree Works audit is a multi-use academic tool that you will use for advisement and to track your academic progress through graduation.
+For new students, your transfer credits will be officially evaluated after you pay your admissions deposit.
+You will be notified via email that your evaluation is complete and that you can now access your Degree Works.
+Your Degree Works worksheet audit displays how your transfer credit was accepted by SUNY Cortland as well as how your credit fulfills degree requirements in your program.
+The audit is a multi-use academic tool that you will use for advisement and to track your academic progress to graduation.

 To access your Degree Works audit:

 Class History will outline all your accepted transfer courses by term, including the source of the credit (transfer course and transfer college).
 The Class History link can be found in the menu at the top of the worksheet.

 It is important to review your transfer credit and request additional transcripts from colleges or testing sources for credit that may be missing from your Cortland record.

 The header area of your Degree Works worksheet details your class year, degree, major and other academic information.
 This is where you can view your total earned transfer credits and transfer degree, if earned.
 Please note that your initial credit evaluation may not include your final semester of courses in this total.
 Remember to send a final transcript from your previous college that reflects your final grades, and your credit evaluation will be updated.

 Your initial GPA at Cortland will be a 0.0.
 While credits transfer, your GPA will be calculated based solely on grades earned in Cortland courses.

 All accepted, earned transfer courses will appear with a grade of "T" for transfer.
 The transfer course information will appear below the Cortland course credit.